2240 Iyannough Rd

 A Building Block for the Future

-- Students in the MAICEI program share the same experiences as their college aged peers in the areas of academics and socialization
+Students in the MAICEI program share the same experiences as their college aged peers in the areas of academics, community access, and social opportunities

 Participation in the MAICEI program is contingent on a partnership agreement with the student’s sending high school district.
 MAICEI is a Commonwealth of Massachusetts grant funded program through the Department of Higher Education.
 The expectation is that the program will move towards full sustainability with the understanding that partner districts will contribute to the overall cost of the program.
 Tuition, books, and related supplies have been covered by the program traditionally.
 Support services such as tutoring, coaching, and advising, are also part of the MAICEI experience.